Accept All Cookies

 Intellectual Sporting Goods, LLC v.
 StarPro Greens, Inc. – The U.S. District Court for the Northern District of Georgia in Atlanta sua sponte amended General Order 20-01 regarding Court Operations Under the Exigent Circumstances Created by COVID-19 and Related Coronavirus dated March 20, 2020, extending the court’s original 30-day continuance for all jury trials and any trial specific deadlines through and including May 15, 2020.
 (Case No. 1:19-cv-04161, presiding before District Judge Timothy C. Batten, Sr.; March 20, 2020).

 Rehco, LLC v.
 Spin Master, Ltd. – The U.S. District Court for the Northern District of Illinois in Chicago denied the plaintiff’s motion to server because it was not persuaded that it would facilitate settlement, streamline future proceedings, or conserve judicial resources or costs to the parties, instead it would result in two separate additional appeals, rather than a single appeal of both the patent infringement and breach of contract claims.
 The Court set the case for a retrial on plaintiff's breach of contract claim on March 15, 2021 at 10:00 a.m., and instructed the parties to meet and confer and email the Courtroom Deputy about potential COVID−19 protocols including whether witnesses will appear in person for trial or via video−conferencing.
 In light of the Ninth Amended General Order 20−0012, in response to the COVID-19 pandemic, a telephonic status hearing was set for January 22, 2021 at 11:00 a.m. to discuss trial dates, severance of claims and protocols.
-(Case No. 1:13-cv-02245; December 17, 2020 and January 12, 2021).
+On March 14, 2021, the Court vacated the current jury trial date of April 26, 2021 and reset the trial date to May 3, 2021 at 9:30 a.m.
+(CDT), due to a conflict with a scheduled trial before the Court in a criminal case.
+The Court further indicate that “[p]rospective jurors, trial counsel, and witnesses who will be present in court for more than two days will be required to report two business days before the start date of the trial for coronavirus testing and will be subject to retesting at three−to−four−day intervals during the trial depending on its length.”
+(Case No. 1:12-cv-06075; April 17, 2020, May 7, 2020, September 4, 2020, October 8, 2020, October 9, 2020, November 4, 2020 and March 14, 2021).

 NeuroGrafix, et al. v.
 Brainlab, Inc., et al. – The U.S. District Court for the Northern District of Illinois in Chicago sua sponte vacated the June 1, 2020 trial date and the May 19, 2020 final pretrial conference.
 The Court advised the parties that, upon resumption of regular court proceedings (possibly in early June), “the district will be prioritizing criminal jury trials involving defendants in custody, and then (likely) criminal trials involving defendants not in custody that had to be moved due to the suspension of court proceedings, with civil jury trials getting a lower priority in the near term.”
 The Court further indicated that if it had to predict, the trial date likely will have to be reset to late summer at the very earliest.
 However, it was noted that “there may be significantly greater leeway regarding an earlier trial date were the parties to agree to a bench trial, though the Court understands that each side has a right to a jury trial and is perfectly fine with either a jury trial or a bench trial.”
 In a previous order on April 17, 2020, terminating plaintiffs' “emergency” motion for clarification stemming from the court's earlier invocation of the so-called advocate-witness rule, the Court rejected an apparent contention (among other grounds) that the coronavirus pandemic is an extraordinary circumstance that should lead the Court to set aside the advocate-witness rule for purposes of trial.
 In that earlier order the Court found that “[t]he health-related considerations that plaintiffs identify are not a basis to overturn this long-established rule of professional conduct, which has a direct bearing on the opposing party's right to have a fair trial, and in any event those concerns can be dealt with by other means.”
 In a September 4, 2020 Minute entry, the Court set the pretrial conference for October 23, 2020 to be held via video and directed the parties to advise the Court in writing by September 18, 2020 whether the case will proceed by jury trial or bench trial.
 During a status hearing held on October 8, 2020, the Court indicated that the jury trial will likely begin on November 3, 2020.
 The parties were ordered to meet in person on October 9, 2020 in the courtroom, with the Court indicating that attendees must wear masks, regarding the list of witnesses that will be testifying at the trial and if the testimony will be in person, by video, or by deposition.
 The parties were further directed to provide a complete and comprehensive list at the start of the trial logistics meeting being held the same day because the Court needed the information to plan for trial during the pandemic.
 After receiving an “utterly incomprehensible and partially illegible” witness list submission, the parties were directed to provide “for planning purposes” a legible list identifying for each side: (1) the witnesses it intends to call; (2) the city and state where the witness resides; (3) whether the witness's testimony will be presented in person, by remote video, or by deposition; and (4) any objections by the other side to the calling of the witness (without responses).
 The jury trial began on November 3, 2020, however a mistrial was granted on November 4, 2020 upon plaintiff's oral motion for the reasons stated on the record.
 The remaining jury trial dates were vacated and the jury trial was continued until March 1, 2021 at 9:45 a.m.
 (Case No. 1:12-cv-06075; April 17, 2020, May 7, 2020, September 4, 2020, October 8, 2020, October 9, 2020 and November 4, 2020).

 Swivel Rental & Supply, LLC v.
 Petro Pull, LLC, et al. – The U.S. District Court for the Western District of Louisiana in Lafayette issued Minutes following a telephone conference with the parties during which concerns regarding the COVID-19 pandemic were discussed.
 The jury trial was reset from February 22, 2021 to April 19, 2021, and the pretrial conference was reset from January 29, 2021 to April 1, 2021.
 In addition, the possibility of a bench trial was discussed, which counsel indicated he would discuss with his client.
-(Case No. 6:18-cv-01141; December 1, 2020).
+On March 10, 2021, the Court ordered that the parties Joint Motion to Waive Jury Trial is granted and the jury demand is waived so that trial may proceed as a bench trial on April 19, 2021.
+(Case No. 6:18-cv-01141; December 1, 2020 and March 10, 2021).

 Bio-Rad Labs., Inc., et al. v.
 Stilla Techs., Inc., et al. – The U.S. District Court for the District of Massachusetts in Boston granted plaintiff’s motion to Adopt Pretrial Schedule, but adopted defendant’s request that the trial ready date be pushed out from May 2021 to a later date by placing the case on the Court’s running trial list for July 2021.
 The defendant argued that the plaintiff’s “purported goal of a May trial date” was not “feasible” for several reasons, including that it was “unlikely” that the case could proceed to trial at that time because of District’s suspension of jury trials due to the COVID-19 pandemic and the resulting backlog of high priority cases such as criminal trials.
 In the Order, the Court stated that there will be no further continuances.
 (Case No. 1:19-cv-11587; December 18, 2020).